 You might often hear me talk about Astazanthin for body inflammation.
 It is also good for the eyes and the brain.
 I like the Life Extension brand.
 8-12 mg per day. (see below)

 Vitamin K is also known to prevent the formation of cataracts.
 You can check out our information on vitamin K and what you need to know if planning to supplement.

 With fibromyalgia and the disruption in the sleep/wake cycle that is so common, comes the additional variable that can easily affect the eyes.

-With lack of restorative sleep, every part of the body can suffer.
+With a lack of restorative sleep, every part of the body can suffer.

 You may simply feel like your eyes are not as fully awake and focused as they should be.
-This can be due to not only fibromyalgia, but chronic fatigue syndrome as well.
-If you haven’t yet, please visited our main sleep help article and consider the suggestions listed.
+This can be due to not only fibromyalgia but chronic fatigue syndrome as well.
+If you haven’t yet, please visit our main sleep help article and consider the suggestions listed.